-- (a) is married to a citizen of The Gambia and, since the marriage, has been ordinarily resident in The Gambia for a period of not less than seven years; or - (b) has been married to another person who was, during the subsistence of the marriage a citizen of The Gambia and, since the end of the marriage (whether by annulment, divorce or death), has been ordinarily resident in The Gambia for a period of not less than seven years, shall be entitled, upon making application in such manner as may be prescribed by or under an Act or the National Assembly, to be registered as a citizen of The Gambia. - (2) The annulment of a marriage of a person who has been registered as a citizen of The Gambia under this section, or under the provisions of any earlier law for the registration as a citizen of The Gambia of a person on account of marriage, shall not affect that person's status as a citizen of The Gambia.
+- a. is married to a citizen of The Gambia and, since the marriage, has been ordinarily resident in The Gambia for a period of not less than seven years; or - b. has been married to another person who was, during the subsistence of the marriage a citizen of The Gambia and, since the end of the marriage (whether by annulment, divorce or death), has been ordinarily resident in The Gambia for a period of not less than seven years, shall be entitled, upon making application in such manner as may be prescribed by or under an Act or the National Assembly, to be registered as a citizen of The Gambia.

+2. The annulment of a marriage of a person who has been registered as a citizen of The Gambia under this section, or under the provisions of any earlier law for the registration as a citizen of The Gambia of a person on account of marriage, shall not affect that person's status as a citizen of The Gambia.

+12. Naturalisation as a Citizen

+1. Any person who has been ordinarily resident in The Gambia for a continuous period of not less than fifteen years and who satisfies the conditions set out in subsection (2) may apply, in such manner as may be prescribed by or under an Act of the National Assembly, to be naturalised as a citizen of The Gambia.

+- 2. The conditions referred to in subsection (1) are that the applicant- - a. is of full age and capacity; - b. is of good character - c. has clearly shown that, if naturalised, he or she intends to continue permanently to reside in The Gambia; - d. is capable of supporting himself or herself and his or her dependents.

+3. The Secretary of State shall give reasons for any refusal of an application made under this section.

+4. No person shall be naturalized until he or she has renounced any other citizenship he or she may have taken an oath of allegiance to The Gambia.

+Requirements for birthright citizenship 12A.
+Dual Citizenship

+1. A Citizen of The Gambia who acquires the Citizenship of another Country may, if he or she so desires, retain his or her citizenship of The Gambia

+2. An Act of the National Assembly may make provision for the better implementation of this section.

+• Requirements for naturalization

+• Conditions for revoking citizenship

+13. Deprivation citizenship

-- 12. Naturalisation as a Citizen (1) Any person who has been ordinarily resident in The Gambia for a continuous period of not less than fifteen years and who satisfies the conditions set out in subsection (2) may apply, in such manner as may be prescribed by or under an Act of the National Assembly, to be naturalised as a citizen of The Gambia. - (2) The conditions referred to in subsection (1) are that the applicant- - (a) is of full age and capacity; - (b) is of good character - (c) has clearly shown that, if naturalised, he or she intends to continue permanently to reside in The Gambia; - (d) is capable of supporting himself or herself and his or her dependents. - (3) The Secretary of State shall give reasons for any refusal of an application made under this section. - (4) No person shall be naturalized until he or she has renounced any other citizenship he or she may have take an oath of allegiance to The Gambia. - 12A.
-Dual Citizenship of 6 of 2001.
-(1) A Citizen of The Gambia who acquires the Citizenship of another Country may, if he or she so desires, retain his or her citizenship of TheGambia - (2) An Act of the National Assembly may make provision for the better implementation of this section. - 13.
-Deprivation citizenship.
-(1) The Secretary of State may apply to the high court for a order depriving a person who has been registered or has been naturalised as a citizen of The Gambia of his or her citizenship on the grounds that he or she- - (a) Has acquired by registration, naturalisation or any voluntary and formal act (other than marriage) the citizenship of any other country. - (b) Has acquired the citizenship of The Gambia by means of fraud, false representation or the concealment of any material fact; - (c) Has, at any time since acquiring citizenship of The Gambia, voluntarily claimed and exercised in a country other than The Gambia any rights available to him or her under the laws of that country, being rights accorded exclusively to that country's citizens; - (d) Has within seven years after being registered or naturalised been convicted in any country of an offence involving fraud, dishonesty or moral turpitude.
+1. The Secretary of State may apply to the high court for an order depriving a person who has been registered or has been naturalised as a citizen of The Gambia of his or her citizenship on the grounds that he or she-

+- a. has acquired by registration, naturalisation or any voluntary and formal act (other than marriage) the citizenship of any other country. - b. has acquired the citizenship of The Gambia by means of fraud, false representation or the concealment of any material fact; - c. has, at any time since acquiring citizenship of The Gambia, voluntarily claimed and exercised in a country other than The Gambia any rights available to him or her under the laws of that country, being rights accorded exclusively to that country's citizens; - d. has within seven years after being registered or naturalised been convicted in any country of an offence involving fraud, dishonesty or moral turpitude.

-And, in the cases referred to in paragraphs © and (d), it is not conducive to the public good that he or she should continue to be a citizen of The Gambia.
+and, in the cases referred to in paragraphs (c) and (d), it is not conducive to the public good that he or she should continue to be a citizen of The Gambia.